elabftw/elabdoc/doc/user-guide.rst

    * - Setting
      - Description
-   * - Allow booking this resource
+   * - Allow booking this Resource
-     - This is a general toggle to allow booking of the resource
+     - This is a general toggle to allow booking of the Resource
    * - Allow overlapping slots
      - Control whether it is allowed to have more than one booking slot at the same time
    * - Maximum slot time (in minutes)
      - Maximum number of minutes allowed for a single booking slot
-   * - Maximum per-user future slot allowed
+   * - Maximum per-User future slot allowed
-     - Number of future slots allowed for a particular user/resource couple
+     - Number of future slots allowed for a particular User/Resource couple
    * - Allow cancelling a booking slot
-     - Control whether users are allowed to cancel a booking
+     - Control whether Users are allowed to cancel a booking
    * - Minimum time before a slot can be cancelled (in minutes)
      - If "now" is closer than this number of minutes to the start of the event, it will not be possible to cancel it

 Adjusting permissions
 ---------------------

-When a resource is bookable, a new permission appears: "Can book":
+When a Resource is bookable, a new permission appears: "Can book":

 .. image:: img/can-book-setting.png
     :align: center
     :alt: modify booking permissions

-By default, it will match who can read the entry, but it can be adjusted to fine tune who exactly has access to this resource for booking it.
+By default, it will match who can read the entry, but it can be adjusted to fine tune who exactly has access to this Resource for booking it.

 Using the scheduler
 -------------------

-Once all is set, users can click the "Book item" button in the toolbar, or select it from the Scheduler page, and click the calendar to drag a booking slot.
+Once all is set, Users can click the "Book item" button in the toolbar, or select it from the Scheduler page, and click the calendar to drag a booking slot.

 .. image:: img/book-item-button.png
     :align: center
     :alt: book item toolbar button

-Clicking an existing slot will display a modal window allowing several options such as binding the slot to an experiment or another resource, or cancel booking, with or without sending a notification to users.
+Clicking an existing slot will display a modal window allowing several options such as binding the slot to an Experiment or another Resource, or cancel booking, with or without sending a notification to Users.

 .. image:: img/book-edit-modal.png
     :align: center
     :alt: book item edit modal

-Note: "Past and future users who booked this resource" means all users who booked the resource in the past two months and the ones who booked it in the upcoming month.
+Note: "Past and future Users who booked this Resource" means all Users who booked the Resource in the past two months and the ones who booked it in the upcoming month.

 User panel
 ==========

-The user panel is where you can adjust preferences for your account.
-You can access it by clicking the link in the bottom left of every page, or through the user menu in the top right.
+The User panel is where you can adjust preferences for your account.
+You can access it by clicking the link in the bottom left of every page, or through the User menu in the top right.

 Preferences tab
 ---------------